sipengines/spiegel/README.md

 ```
 Usage: spiegel --type=type --url=couchdb-url options

-  --type=type             The type of the process: update-listener, change-listener, replicator,
+  --type=type             The type of the process: update-listener, replicator-listener,
-                          install or uninstall.
-The install and uninstall processes run and then
+                          change-listener, replicator, install or uninstall.
+The install and
-                          exit, but the update-listener, change-listener and replicator will run
+                          uninstall processes run and then exit, but the update-listener, replicator-listener,
-                          indefinitely.
-You can run as many update-listeners, change-listeners and
+                          change-listener and replicator will run indefinitely.
+You can run as many
-                          replicators as your DB setup can handle.
-In most cases you'll want to run
+                          update-listeners, replicator-listeners, change-listeners and replicators as your
+                          DB setup can handle.
+In most cases you'll want to run at least 2 of each of these
-                          at least 2 of each of these processes for redundancy.
-In general, if you
+                          processes for redundancy.
+In general, if you need to listen to more changes or
-                          need to listen to more changes or respond to these changes faster, add a
-                          change-listener.
-Similarly, if you need to perform more replications or
+                          respond to these changes faster, add a change-listener.
+Similarly, if you need
-                          replicate faster, add a replicator.
+                          to perform more replications or replicate faster, add a replicator.

                           install               Creates the spiegel DB and sieve

                           uninstall             Destroys the spiegel DB and sieve

                           update-listener       The update-listener listens for all DB updates and then
                                                 schedules on_changes and replications accordingly.

+                          replicator-listener   The replicator-listener listens for newly created and deleted
+                                                databases, then auto create or delete replicator documents accordingly.

                           change-listener       The change-listener runs on_change rules for all
                                                 matching changes

                           replicator            The replicator performs replications

   --url=couchdb-url       The URL to the CouchDB instance
 ```